 Managing Stocks on Your Own

 You can also elect to manage investments on your own.
 With the wealth of information online, you have many resources that can help you navigate the intricacies of investing.
-However, without professional help, you’re more liable to make costly mistakes and you’ll need to put in dedicated hours into managing your portfolio.
+However, without professional help, you’re more liable to make costly mistakes and you’ll need to put in dedicated hours into managing your portfolio as you figure out how to start investing.

 Choose Investment Account Types